-- ALL staff use praise and positive encouragement wherever possible. - ALL staff use the same systems of rewards. - Owls and Kestrels use RAINBOW points to reward good behaviour, excellent work, effort, caring attitudes etc. 10 of these lead to a Rainbow certificate and 7 of these will culminate in a POT OF GOLD AWARD and a book prize. - Eagles and Hawks use CREDIT POINTS.
-25 of these will result in a Merit Award.
-4 of these will lead to a Bronze, Silver and finally a Gold Award.
-These will reward positive behaviour, effort, participation and caring attitudes etc. - These are all celebrated in weekly achievement assemblies. - At lunchtime our MDAs give out rewards for being polite and helpful. - Achievements are also recognised through displays: we will not display any negative charts or comments relating to any child. - Whole school and individual achievements are celebrated in our hall and through our newsletters and website.
+- ALL staff use praise and positive encouragement wherever possible. - ALL staff use the same systems of rewards. - House points are awarded throughout the school. - At lunchtime our MDAs give out rewards for being polite and helpful. - Achievements are also recognised through displays: we will not display any negative charts or comments relating to any child. - Whole school and individual achievements are celebrated through our newsletters and website.